 Now that I finished my trip it was time to update my resume and find that new job.
 I couldn’t do it.
 Each time I tried to start, my chest felt heavy, and I had a knot in my stomach that was not present before I left.
 I had convinced myself that I would go back for a short time, but now, when faced with doing it, it was impossible.

 Then I realized the meaning and significance of my pilgrimage to Solsbury Hill.
 I had worked hard to change my life.
 I had come a long way emotionally before I climbed up that hill.
-In traveling there, I had also gone physically far.
+While traveling there, I also went physically far.
 I had arrived at the top of Solsbury Hill after doing so much work, even the hike itself was a challenge.
 But it all had led me to that place.
 The journey reinforced my commitment to my new course.
 I had come too far to go back now.

-1. Unterberger, Andrew.
+- Unterberger, Andrew.
 “10 Reasons Peter Gabriel’s ‘Solsbury Hill’ Is One of the Greatest Songs of All Time.”
 Billboard, 25 Feb.
 2017, https://www.billboard.com/music/rock/peter-gabriel-solsbury-hill-anniversary-greatest-song-7702117/

-2. “Little Solsbury Hill Walk.”
+- “Little Solsbury Hill Walk.”
 Discover Bath, 8 Jan 2021, https://discoverbath.co.uk/little-solsbury-hill-walk/